Farmington Solar Project and RECs

 The project began production in late October 2021 and in the case of Williams College, contributes Renewable Energy Certificates (RECs) for an estimated approximately 73% of our current purchased energy (the FY23 share was actually close to 79% in part due to successful campus energy conservation).
 A REC reflects the environmental attributes of 1 MegaWatt hour (MWh), specifically that the electricity was generated from clean, renewable energy sources such as solar PV, wind, certain hydroelectric power installations and others (the eligibility criteria vary across states).

-With the start of operations of the Farmington Solar Project, Williams has taken a substantial step towards its climate action goals, specifically, goals calling for renewable energy sources for 100% of its purchased electricity needs and substantially reducing campus emissions, including from electricity consumption.
-By investing in clean, renewable power generation such as Farmington, several smaller campus solar PV systems owned by the college, and through additional RECs purchases we have matched our electricity use with renewables since FY21.
+With the start of operations of the Farmington Solar Project, Williams has taken a substantial step towards its climate action goals, specifically, sourcing 100% of its purchased electricity from renewable sources and substantially reducing campus emissions, including from electricity consumption.
+By investing in clean, renewable power generation such as Farmington, additional smaller on-campus solar PV systems, through additional RECs purchases and by benefiting from a growing share of renewables in the grid electricity mix, we have matched our electricity use with renewables since FY21.

 It is important to understand how RECs work.
 As a measurable green attribute (1 REC = MWh of clean, renewable energy), they can be severed and sold separately from the electricity itself.
 As a result, active RECs markets have developed across North America, Europe and other parts of the world where RECs are bought and sold.

 A renewable power developer or project owner, for example, can decide whether to hold the RECs themselves and allocate them to their own electricity use, enabling claims of green power use, or to sell them to somebody else, in which case they can no longer claim that their generated electricity is green.